roytang/blog/content/post/2008/04/city-champs-2008-heavyweight-ramp.md

 11-8 games, 5-4 matches, finished #95 (won Extended Art Imperious Perfect)

 Underperformed again as usual.
 Of course, given that I came up with the decklist the night before and had zero playtesting I suppose it's not so bad.
 And given the 3 faerie decks I faced I don't think I would have done as well with the Lark deck.
 This deck is workable but could use a bit of tuning.
-(Obviously the Heavyweights are such a joke and have to go&#8230;) People don't usually expect the unusually high amount of burn, and I even have the ability to deal upwards of 30 damage with the Hostility combo, so it's pretty flexible.
-I'll see what I can do to improve the Lark matchup&#8230;
+(Obviously the Heavyweights are such a joke and have to go... ) People don't usually expect the unusually high amount of burn, and I even have the ability to deal upwards of 30 damage with the Hostility combo, so it's pretty flexible.
+I'll see what I can do to improve the Lark matchup...